Sri Lankan diaspora: India

 There are an estimated 200,000 Sri Lankans in India, most of them being refugees.
 Nearly all of them are Sri Lankan Tamils but there are also a small amount of Sinhalese as well.
-Most Sri Lankans in India reside in and around the southern state of Tamil Nadu with some small populations in the big cites like Delhi and Chennai.
+Most Sri Lankans in India reside in and around the southern state of Tamil Nadu with some small populations in the big cities like Delhi and Chennai.
 The vast majority of the population however, mostly Sri Lankan Tamils, live in refugee camps due to the Sri Lankan Civil War.

 Japan

-As of 2020 there were 27,735 Sri Lankan nationals residing in Japan.
+As of December 2022 there were 37,251 Sri Lankan nationals residing in Japan.